CastroForGeorgia/GA-5/content/_campaign/welcome-hub/get-involved/volunteer-roles.md

+---
+layout: page
+title: "Volunteer Roles – Ways to Help the Campaign"
+description: "Explore neighborhood leads, canvassing, tech, design, policy research, translating, and more—find the perfect volunteer role in our open-source campaign."
+---

 # Volunteer Roles at Castro for Georgia

 Welcome!
 Our campaign is powered by volunteers like **you**, working together openly.
 Whether you're knocking on doors, designing graphics, coding apps, or translating materials, there's a place here for everyone.